codefresh-io/docs.codefresh.io/_docs/pipelines/post-step-operations.md

 ## Running other steps

-If you want to run another step in the pipeline when another step fails or succeeds you need to use [conditional execution of steps]({{site.baseurl}}/docs/pipelines/conditional-execution-of-steps/) and the `fail_fast` property.
+If you want to run a different step in the pipeline when a step fails or succeeds, you need to use [conditional execution of steps]({{site.baseurl}}/docs/pipelines/conditional-execution-of-steps/) and the `fail_fast` property.
 You can also use [step hooks]({{site.baseurl}}/docs/pipelines/hooks/) for dedicated post step actions.

 {% highlight yaml %}
 {% raw %}